-Master in Education – eLearning Pedagogy
+Master of Education – eLearning Pedagogy

 Develop eLearning strategies you can apply to the job right away.

 Virtual learning environments have become a central part of education and education theory.
-The Master in Education with a specialization in eLearning Pedagogy is a program intended for learners and experienced education professionals seeking an advanced degree that focuses on implementing best practices in delivering effective instruction for distance education students in fully online courses.
+The Master of Education with a specialization in eLearning Pedagogy is a program intended for learners and experienced education professionals seeking an advanced degree that focuses on implementing best practices in delivering effective instruction for distance education students in fully online courses.

 This program prepares you to effectively teach online, understand the most current practices in the field of online education, and implement the range of tools that impact student learning, classroom community, and instructor pedagogy.
 This program is designed to benefit educators at both the K-12 and college-level, regardless of discipline.

 Enjoy Flexibility – 12 courses with start dates every 2 weeks